 Injectables (All Cummins)

-Water Methanol Injection - Water meth is a popular performance modification, as it provides a noticeable power increase but, more importantly, reduces EGTs by cooling the incoming air charge.
-The ratio of water methanol solutions can vary, from 100 percent pure distilled water to a 50/50 mixture of water and methanol.
+Water Methanol Injection - Water methanol injection is a popular performance modification as it provides a noticeable power increase, but more importantly it reduces EGTs by cooling the incoming air charge.
+The ratio of water methanol solutions can vary from 100 percent pure distilled water to a 50/50 mixture of water and methanol.
 A pure water mixture produces maximum cooling effects, while a water/methanol concentration provides cooling effects and additional power.
 These systems are perfect for keeping exhaust gas temperatures in check while pulling long grades, maximizing fuel economy on long trips, and everything in-between.